freecodecamp-london/yak/README.md

-# FCC London Group - Yak Chat Application API Server
+# FCC London Group - Yak Chat Application

 Chat application to learn and experiment with node.js/express/sockets in a team environment.
 Trying to following good development and agile practices.